-Our 2018 Scholarship application is available here with a due date of March 16, 2018.
+Our 2018 Scholarship application for a current local college student is available here with a due date April 20th.

 NSBE Charleston has been awarding scholarships to deserving students in Berkeley, Charleston, and Dorchester Counties since 2013.
 We will be highlighting some of those students to celebrate them and what your support of the chapter has been able to accomplish.